davebulaval/BanditSum/README.md

 ## Run

-1. From the repository directory run `pickle_glove.py` to parse and pickle the Glove vectors.
+1. From the repository directory run `python pickle_glove.py` to parse and pickle the Glove vectors.
 2. From the repository directory run `python pickle_data.py` to pickle the data.
 3. From the repository directory run `python main.py` to train the model.